blacksmith-community/cf-postgres-tinsmith/README.md

 cf push --no-start
 cf bind-service postgres-tinsmith YOUR-DATABASE-SERVICE

+# tell tinsmith to use your database service
+cf set-env postgres-tinsmith USE_SERVICE YOUR-DATABASE-SERVICE

 # you may want to set some other environment variables at
 # this stage; see "Configuration", below.
 cf set-env postgres-tinsmith SB_BROKER_USERNAME my-broker